underwatergrasshopper/poe_exp_after_dot/README.md

 Unsuccessful Measures are not stored.
 They can be recognized by having `ERR` in InfoBoard at very beginning.

 *Note: Why unsuccessful measures appear?
 Current experience value is scanned by AI from in-game experience toolbar.
 Sometimes scan might not recognize text correctly or be incomplete.
-Usually when the toolbar does not appear at all.*
+Usually when the toolbar does not appear at all.
+Try measure again if that happens.*

 Menu can be accessed from tray icon bar.
 There should be icon `poe exp a. d.`.
 Right Click on that icon opens menu.